 When is Chamberlain vs Clarke?

-Isaac Chamberlain could face Cheavon Clarke in Autumn/Fall 2024 in the United Kingdom.
+Isaac Chamberlain could face Cheavon Clarke in Autumn/Fall 2024 the United Kingdom.

 Chamberlain vs Clarke stats

-Isaac Chamberlain would step into the ring with a record of 16 wins, 2 loses and 0 draws, 8 of those wins coming by the way of knock out.
+Isaac Chamberlain would step into the ring with a record of 16 wins, 3 losses, and 0 draws, 8 of those wins coming by way of knockout.

-Cheavon Clarke would make his way to the ring with an unblemished record of 8 wins and 0 draws, with 6 of those by knock out.
+Cheavon Clarke would make his way to the ring with an unblemished record of 9 wins and 0 draws, with 7 of those by knockout.

-The stats suggest Clarke would have a large advantage in power over Chamberlain, boosting at 75% knock out percentage over Chamberlain's 50%.
+The stats suggest Clarke would have a large advantage in power over Chamberlain, boasting a 78% knockout percentage compared to Chamberlain's 50%.

 Isaac Chamberlain is the younger man by 3 years, at 30 years old.